-- 1.1 The New Forest National Park was designated in 2005 and covers an area of 220 square miles within the counties of Hampshire and Wiltshire.
+1.7 The New Forest National Park was designated in 2005 and covers an area of 220 square miles within the counties of Hampshire and Wiltshire.
 The National Park operates within a detailed planning policy and legislative framework which is set out below.
 National parks have two statutory purposes that set out the main reasons for their designation and describe the overall focus for their management.
-The two National Park purposes as set out in primary legislation are: - to conserve and enhance the natural beauty, wildlife and cultural heritage of the New Forest; and - to promote opportunities for the understanding and enjoyment of the special qualities of the New Forest by the public. - National park authorities also have a duty under Section 62(1) of the Environment Act 1995 in taking forward the two National Park purposes to seek to foster the economic and social wellbeing of local communities within the National Park.
+The two National Park purposes as set out in primary legislation are:

+- to conserve and enhance the natural beauty, wildlife and cultural heritage of the New Forest; and - to promote opportunities for the understanding and enjoyment of the special qualities of the New Forest by the public. - National park authorities also have a duty 1.8 under Section 62(1) of the Environment Act 1995 in taking forward the two National Park purposes to seek to foster the economic and social wellbeing of local communities within the National Park.
 The New Forest is a living working area, home to 2,500 local businesses and 35,000 residents.
 More detail is set out in Chapter 2 - the profile of the New Forest National Park.
 All relevant authorities are required to take the two purposes into account in any work that may affect the area and make every effort to reconcile any conflict between the two.
-If such efforts fail, then only as a measure of last resort should the first purpose take precedence.
+If such efforts fail, then only as a measure of last resort should the first purpose take precedence. - These statutory purposes and related duty 1.9 form the golden threads running through this Local Plan.
+The vision for the National Park and strategic objectives (Chapter 3) are drawn from these purposes and duty.